 Stream processing unifies applications and analytics.
-Not only does this simplify the overall infrastructure, because many systems can be built on a common architecture, but it also allows a developer to easily build applications that use analytical results to respond to insights in the data–to take action–directly.
+This simplifies the overall infrastructure, because many systems can be built on a common architecture, and also allows a developer to build applications that use analytical results to respond to insights in the data–to take action–directly.

 - Classifying a banking transaction as fraudulent based on an analytical model then automatically blocking the transaction